timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-05-18
+# Today is 2019-05-19

 ## Objectives for the day:

-- Write up a game design for the simplistic racer idea...
-- Draw up some pictures for simplistic racer idea...
-- Collect screenshots for Distance art style

-## Extra Objectives

-- Jump into ThrowAwayRacer to finish fixing the HotReloading support in ICE.
+- Create begin() / end() for Array() objects, trigger error condition for non array items.
+- Add a AsStructure() and AsArray() that will return the structure/array reference...
+With experimental note.
+- Create a RacingKit framework/technology that can be reused in future projects with ease.
+  - RacecarControllerInterface